shivom30/Breast-cancer-detection-with-SVM/README.md

 # Breast-cancer-detection-with-SVM
-## This repository contains the implementation of a Breast Cancer Detection system using Support Vector Machine (SVM).
+This repository contains the implementation of a Breast Cancer Detection system using Support Vector Machine (SVM).
 The project utilizes the Breast Cancer Wisconsin (Diagnostic) dataset to train and evaluate the SVM model.

-## Table of Contents
 Introduction
 Dataset
 Installation
 Usage